Motor Club of America Scam

 Now when you come across an article, a blog, or a video that says MCA is a scam, it’s from 1 of 3 types of people…

-The first type of people that says “MCA is a scam” is based on what I just explained above.
-These kind of people find an MCA ad that tells them they can make X dollars per week with MCA.
+The first type of person that says “MCA is a scam” is based on what I just explained above.
+These kind of people find an MCA ad or video that tells them they can make X dollars per week with MCA.
 And all they have to do is just pay $40 and start making money right away.
 They join, they give it maybe 30 days, and if they don’t make the money as claimed in the ad or video they watched, then they say MCA is a scam.
-And this is why you may see some Motor Club of America Complaints on the internet.
+And this is why you may see Motor Club of America Complaints on the internet.

 And when you look it from their prospective, I clearly understand.
 Because if someone is dangerously in need of money, such as a struggling single mom, someone that’s unemployed, bankrupt etc that sacrificed possibly their last $40 because they were told they would earn thousands per week if they would just join but it didn’t happen for them, then they technically were scammed.
-But it was because of the person (MCA Associate) or third party website that gave them this unrealistic expectation.
+But it was because of the MCA Associate or third party website who mislead them and gave them this unrealistic expectation.
 Not MCA specifically.

 Does that make sense?